How to Make the Perfect Hard Boiled Egg

 - Eggs are a good source of protein.

-- One of the few foods that contain natural Vitamin D; therefore, strengthens bones by increasing the ability to absorb calcium.
+- One of the few foods that contain natural Vitamin D;, therefore, strengthens bones by increasing the ability to absorb calcium.

-- Promotes healthy hair and nails.
+- It promotes healthy hair and nails.

 - Due to vitamin A, helps the health of your skin and growth.